How to get information about graphics card (GPU) on Linux

-You need to find out the correct model and vendor of the graphics card on your system, to be able to install the appropriate drivers and get the hardware to function properly.
-Most modern linux distros can detect variety of graphics card, but do not always have the best driver for it.
+You need to find out the correct model and vendor of the graphics card on your system, to be able to install the correct up-to-date drivers and get the hardware to function properly.

-The are only a few commands to learn.
 First one is lscpi and here is a quick example showing how to fetch details about graphics unit (also called vga card or video card).

 $ lspci -vnn | grep VGA -A 12